3lvia/designsystem/packages/web/README.md

 - The project can be ran from root with `yarn start`.
 Read more about [running the main project here](https://github.com/3lvia/designsystem#setup).
 - The project can also be ran in the `packages/web` folder with `yarn start`.
-  > NOTE: Remeber to set your environment variables to be able to access the Contentful data.
+  > NOTE: Remember to set your environment variables to be able to access the Contentful data.
   > [Set up is described here](https://github.com/3lvia/designsystem#setup).

 ### Documenting components